-Some of those things are one, two, and three point perspective drawings; mixed media pieces; screen printing; hand-drawn typography; drawing from life; creating my own textures; collage; and photo manipulation.
+Some of those things are one, two, and potentially even three point perspective drawings; mixed media pieces; letterpressing; hand-drawn typography; drawing from life; creating my own textures; and collage.

 I have always stayed somewhat in my comfort zone during my projects at college, but for my FMP I really want to push the boundaries of what I think I’m capable of.

 My initial inspiration for this project came from my Mom while we were discussing books.
 She told me that she could never visualise places, things or people described in fictional novels she read, which lead me to thinking that a lot of people probably have this same issue.
 Personally, I have such a vivid imagination and love for books that I don’t have any trouble visualising those things, so I would love to share that vision I have with other people.

 I know many of my peers probably won’t have the same issue as my mother because they, like me, are creative individuals with vivid imaginations.
 However, after some discussion with them, they reassured me that as artists they would love to see another artist’s rendition of what a certain entity may look like, as it can be a form of inspiration or even just something to admire.

 Upon delving further into this idea, a huge personal inspiration for this project stemmed from two things – Harry Potter by JK Rowling, and Ready Player One by Ernest Cline.
 Each version of the books I own are illustrated covers (Potter by Mary Grandpré, and RPO by Whiskey Tree), and every time I set the respective book down after reading I would find myself admiring its cover.
 The idea that everybody envisions written word in such different ways is fascinating to me, and I would love to emulate that in my project.

 Artwork: Mary Grandpré – “Diagon Alley”.

 Section 3: Evaluation